 While the exact beginning of the colloquial S-Class expression cannot be determined precisely, it has always referred to the most spacious and largest luxury vehicle in the Mercedes-Benz line-up.
 The new S-Class has become an overwhelming hit, overshadowing other like cars.
 But there is always room to improve, so how does Mercedes keep the ball rolling?
 Simple….it adds more power.
 Mercedes-Benz has just announced a new diesel model will be added to its S-Class line sedans in Europe: the S420 CDI.
 The S420 CDI features a 4.0-liter V8 CDI diesel engine that produces 320 hp and a stump-pulling 538 ft-lbs. or torque.
 Mercedes says that with its 90-liter fuel tank and a feathery foot, the S420 CDI could nearly travel 1,000 kilometers or 621 miles on a full tank.

-The turbodiesel engine is also clean enough to meet European emission standards for diesels by using common-rail technology, piezoelectric injectors and diesel particular filter.
+The turbodiesel engine is also clean enough to meet European emission standards for diesel by using common-rail technology, piezoelectric injectors, and diesel particular filter.
 Deliveries to customers will commence in December 2006.
-Unfortunately, emissions regulations will likely prevent this non-Bluetec diesel from coming to US.
+Unfortunately, emissions regulations will likely prevent this non-Bluetec diesel from coming to the US.